 This hopeless situation where people do not see a future for themselves leads to them committing suicide.
 Suicide due to stress as an idea is at least recognised today.
 The cause of death could be lack of mental care.
 Every passing year, the percentage of population recognising this is increasing.
 It is thanks to awareness that attitudes towards mental health are steadily changing.

-Today, it is okay to have conversations on mental people.
-People acquainted with trying the issue are trying to spread awareness.
+Today, it is okay to have conversations on mental health with people.
+People acquainted with the issue are trying to spread awareness.
 Making use of digital aids, meetings, educational institutes and other institutes and platforms, they are trying to bring about a change.

 They have succeeded to an extent.
 It is a easier to talk about mental health in the confines of homes.
 Visit to a mental health specialist is a normal exercise.
 Yet, there are many who still rubbish claims of mental illnesses.